Documentation Index

 Configure Your Wasabi Bucket to send SNS Events

-1. Navigate to Buckets and click the name of the bucket you wish to monitor.
+1. Navigate to Buckets and select the name of the bucket to monitor.

 3. Under Properties, click Event Notifications.